niels-slotboom/notes/Submanifolds.typ

     tensor(R, +rho, -lambda mu nu) = diff_mu tensor(Gamma, +rho, -nu lambda) - diff_nu tensor(Gamma, +rho, -mu lambda) + tensor(Gamma, +rho, -mu sigma) tensor(Gamma, +sigma, -nu lambda) - tensor(Gamma, +rho, -nu sigma) tensor(Gamma, +sigma, -mu lambda).
   $<riemannTensorComponents>
 === Symmetries and Contractions of the Riemann Tensor The Riemann curvature tensor introduced in the previous section exhibits a variety of intrinsic algebraic symmetries and contraction properties that depend on the underlying connection's characteristics.
-In this section, we summarise and derive these symmetries, distinguishing those that hold purely by definition from those that arise under additional assumptions such as metric compatibility and the absence of torsion.
-This will enable us to identify a canonical contraction of the Riemann tensor---the Ricci tensor---which is unique up to sign for the Levi-Civita connection, along with its trace, the _scalar curvature_.
+In this section, we derive and summarise these symmetries, distinguishing those that hold purely by definition from those that arise under additional assumptions such as metric compatibility and the absence of torsion.
+This will enable us to identify a canonical contraction of the Riemann tensor---the Ricci tensor---along with its trace, the _Ricci scalar_ or _scalar curvature_.

-To discuss algebraic symmetries, i.e. relations between permutations of the tensor slots, we first introduce the fully covariant $(0,4)$-tensor associated to the Riemann curvature.
-This is defined by lowering the upper index of the $(1,3)$-curvature operator using the metric by defining
+To discuss algebraic symmetries, i.e. relations between permutations of the tensor slots, we introduce the fully covariant $(0,4)$-tensor associated to the Riemann curvature.
+It is defined by lowering the upper index of the $(1,3)$-curvature operator using the metric by defining
 $
   R(W,Z,X,Y) := g(R(X,Y)Z,W).
 $